Deciding on the Right Treatment

 - Sleep on your back, not on your stomach.

 - Don't rest your chin on your hand or hold the telephone between your shoulder and ear.

 There are many different types of treatments for TMD.
 If your TMD is not better after trying the basic treatments listed above, your dentist may suggest one or more of the following:

-· Ultrasound — Ultrasound treatment is deep heat that is usually applied to the joint if it is sore or does not move.
+Ultrasound treatment is deep heat that is usually applied to the joint if it's sore or doesn't move.
 It is often used along with physical therapy.

 In some instances, surgery is the first option.
 Patients who have severe degenerative disease may not respond to more conservative measures.